-The bees are mute and deaf to most sounds.
+The bees are mute and deaf to the most of the sounds.
 So they communicate through a chemical called pheromone or through the vibration of the wings.

 Three types of bees live in a hive.

-Generally there is only only one queen in a hive, and it is the largest bee in the hive.
+Generally, there is only one queen in a hive, and it is the largest bee in the hive.
 The queen bee takes 16 days to develop from an egg.
 Her life span is up to six years, but she usually lives for two years in a hive.

 With their wings beating at 11,400 times per minute, and flight speeds up to 15 miles per hour, they leave the hive to collect the nectar.
 But they do not live longer and die after about 5 weeks due to exhaustion caused by overwork.
 As "busy as a bee” is aptly used for them.

 The older workers perform foraging and collect nectar and pollen.
 The younger ones are the processor or house bees and turn the nectar it into honey.

 Honeybees make honey from the nectar.
 The nectar is a clear liquid in the blossom.It consists of sucrose mixed with water and other beneficial substances, that is some complex sugars and 80% water.
 But there is less than 18.6% water in honey.

 The nectar is collected from the flowers.
 It is made by the plants to attract the insects like wasps, butterflies, and bees, so that the pollen grains may be transferred from one flower to another for pollination.
 When these insects collect the nectar, the pollen on their body gets rubbed off on the flower and helps in pollination.
 The bees are the main pollinators in nature.

 The bees use their tongue called proboscis, to suck the nectar from the flowers.
 The long, tubelike tongue of the bee is similar to the straw.
 They collect forage by visiting hundreds of flowers.
 They store the nectar in their stomachs.